-Every John Deere 950 tractor is equipped to attach a John Deere 80 loader for all types of loading and lifting jobs.
-While the two are not sold as one it is rare to see one without the other; the combination of these two pieces of equipment provides operators with a powerful machine capable of completing a number of residential yard and gardening tasks.
+Operators who need more power while on the job know that they can rely on John Deere to find the perfect piece of equipment.
+The John Deere 950 tractor, for example, is equipped to attach a John Deere 80 loader for all types of loading and lifting jobs.
+While the two are not sold as one, it is rare to see one without the other.
+Combining these two pieces of equipment provides operators with a powerful machine capable of completing a number of residential yard and gardening tasks.

-Before hitching the loader to the tractor it is important that operators know what they’re dealing with.
-We recommend committing the following key facts to memory if you’re planning to put a John Deere 950 tractor loader to use.
+Before hitching the loader to the tractor, it is important that operators know what they’re dealing with.
+We recommend committing the following key facts to memory if you plan to put a John Deere 950 tractor loader to use.

-Loader Speed: This is referring to how quickly and fluidly the loader picks up and releases loads.
+This is referring to how quickly and fluidly the loader picks up and releases loads.
 The time it takes for the loader to go from a ground position to its maximum height of 8 feet is approximately 4.3 seconds.
-When lowering the loader back to its resting position it will take about 2.6 seconds.
-The bucket dump and roll back of the loader have times of their own; 4.7 seconds and 2.8 seconds, respectively.
+When lowering the loader back to its resting position, it will take about 2.6 seconds.
+The bucket dump and rollback of the loader have times of their own – 4.7 seconds and 2.8 seconds, respectively.

 The speed of the John Deere 950 tractor loader makes it a highly productive and efficient machine without sacrificing precision or safety.

-Dump Distances: At a maximum height of 8 feet the Deere 80 loader has a dump clearance of approximately 6 feet with a dump reach of 2 feet.
-Fully extended, the buck reaches 4.5 feet in front of the tractor in order to dump material in a spot that may be difficult a John Deere compact tractor to reach on its own.
+At a maximum height of 8 feet, the Deere 80 loader has a dump clearance of approximately 6 feet and a dump reach of 2 feet.
+Fully extended, the bucket reaches 4.5 feet in front of the tractor in order to dump material in a spot that may be difficult for a John Deere compact tractor to reach on its own.
 At ground level, the bucket rollback measure 22 inches.

-Loader Capacity: The strength of the John Deere 950 tractor loader is what makes it such a powerful machine; the bucket has a lift force of 1,800 pounds and can lift 920 pounds at full height.
-When the bucket is on the ground it can pry with a force of more than twice that at 2,060 pounds.
-The power packed into this single 53-inch wide bucket gives operators the convenience and capacity to complete even the largest and heaviest jobs.
+The strength of the John Deere 950 tractor loader is what makes it such a powerful machine: The bucket has a lift force of 1,800 pounds and can hold 920 pounds at full height.
+When on the ground, the bucket can pry with a force of more than twice that at 2,060 pounds.
+The power packed into this single 53-inch wide bucket gives operators the convenience and capacity needed to complete even the largest and heaviest jobs.